 3. Integrate with new analytics

-You will need mobile app analytics if you want to convert your mobile website into a mobile app.
+You will need mobile app analytics if you want to turn website into mobile app.
 The analytics that you have now, gather information about your website.
 With an app, you’ll need to make another branch for analytics so it doesn’t conflict with your website analytics.